KDAB1175/TAKEMINAKATA/README.md

 # TAKEMINAKATA
-Open-source smart air quality meter with ML &amp; AI capabilities
+Is an open-source smart air quality meter with ML &amp; AI capabilities